-Remember, as soon as your chicken hits the oven, turn the oven down to 375 degrees.
-The reason we do this is to allow the oven to cook the chicken at a higher temperature for just a short amount of time.
+Place the chicken in a shallow pan or roasting pan and remember, as soon as it hits the oven, turn the oven down to 375°F. The reason we do this is to allow the oven to cook the chicken at a higher temperature for just a short amount of time.
 This helps to seal in the juices and crisp up the skin right away!

 How Long to Roast A Chicken